253eosam/253eosam/README.md

 I am a front-end engineer from South Korea 👨‍💻🇰🇷..

+Like coffee, chatter, and people.

-I usually enjoy clone coding.
+Enjoy clone coding.

-I like coffee, chatter, and people, and my motto is 'You can see as much as you know, So let's try to find out!!'
+Motto is 'You can see as much as you know, So let's try to find out!!'

 <br>